Network-Error Correcting Codes using Small Fields: Introduction

 where $\cal E$ is the set of edges in the network.
 The algorithms of \cite{Zha,YaY} have similar requirements to construct such network-error correcting codes.
 This can be prohibitive when $|\cal E|$ is large, as the sink nodes and the coding nodes of the network have to perform operations over this large field, possibly increasing the overall delay in communication.
+In \cite{GFZ}, the bound on the field size was further tightened.
+However, this bound in \cite{GFZ} too potentially grows with the size of the network.

-In this work, we extend the EF algorithm to block network-error correction using small fields.
-As in \cite{EbF}, we shall restrict our algorithms and analysis to fields with binary characteristic.
+In this work, we propose an algorithm for block network-error correction using small fields.
+We shall restrict our algorithms and analysis to fields with binary characteristic.
 The techniques presented can be extended to finite fields of other characteristics without much difficultly.
-The contributions of this work are as follows. \begin{itemize} \item We extend the EF algorithm of \cite{EbF} to construct network-error correcting codes using small fields, by bridging the techniques of the EF algorithm and the network-error correction algorithm of \cite{Mat}. \item The major step in the EF algorithm is to compute a polynomial of least degree coprime with a polynomial, $f(X),$ of possibly large degree.
+The contributions of this work are as follows. \begin{itemize} \item We propose an algorithm to construct network-error correcting codes using small fields, by first designing a network-error correcting code over a large field size using known techniques (for example, \cite{Mat}) and then using algebraic techniques to obtain a network-error correcting code over a smaller field size.
+The network coding version of this algorithm reduces to the algorithm proposed by Ebrahimi and Fragouli in \cite{EbF}, which we shall refer to as the EF algorithm henceforth. \item The major step in our algorithm is to compute a polynomial of least degree coprime with a polynomial, $f(X),$ of possibly large degree.
 While it is shown in \cite{EbF} that this can be done in polynomial time, the complexity can still be large.
-Optimizing based on our requirement, we propose a alternate algorithm for computing the polynomial coprime with $f(X).$ This is shown to have lesser complexity than that of the EF algorithm, which simply adopts a brute force method to do the same. \end{itemize}
+Optimizing based on our requirement, we propose an alternate faster algorithm for computing the polynomial coprime with $f(X).$ This reduces the complexity of the EF algorithm also, which simply adopts a brute force method to do the same. \item Illustrative examples are shown which indicate that parameters such as the initial network-error correcting code and the choice of representation of the initial large finite field influence the ability of our algorithm to obtain a network-error correcting code over a small field size. \end{itemize}